my-name-is-D/high_level_nav_planning/README.md

 `--goal`: observation we want to reach, the number corresponds to a colour (see environments)

 `--stop_condition`: failsafe to stop the model when it reaches a particular condition.
-Honestly, it is not really used.
+Mainly used to stop the program once we find the goal, else the agent continues up to the end of its max steps.

+Additionnally, you can play with the lenght of the policies `model.policy_len` and the preference weight `pref_weight` in `navigation_benchmark.py` .

+The goal comportment here is set as purely exploitative, you can modify this by setting to True `self.use_states_info_gain` in `agent.py` -> `goal_oriented_navigation()`
+I do not recommend setting to True the use_param_info_gain, didn't observe improvements in exploration.
+I also do not recommand to set to true `lookahead_distance` as the results were not concluding.

 ## Versionning